benkredda/assignment_2/README.md

 after that the Node_b will print the number of reached and canceled goals.

 ### Node_c :
-the  node subscribes to the robot’s position and velocity (using the custom message)  which means it subscribes in the topic /odom_custom where the message is of type odom_custom_msg ,and prints the distance of the robot from the target and the robot’s average velocity. a parameter is used to set how fast the node publishes the information . the distance and the average velocity are computed using the low :
+the  node subscribes to the robot’s position and velocity (using the custom message)  which means it subscribes in the topic /odom_custom where the message is of type odom_custom_msg ,and prints the distance of the robot from the target and the robot’s average velocity. a parameter is used to set how fast the node publishes the information using these commands :

+`$ rosparam set print_dist <value>`

+the distance and the average velocity are computed using the low :

 $$des.pos.dist =\(\sqrt{(desired.position.x-current.position.x)^2+(desired.poition.y -current.position.y)^2\)}$$